MilesCranmer/PySR/docs/papers_header.md

 or rediscover a symbolic model.

-If you have used PySR in your research, please submit a pull request to add your paper to [this file](https://github.com/MilesCranmer/PySR/blob/master/docs/papers.md).
+If you have used PySR in your research, please submit a pull request to add your paper to [this file](https://github.com/MilesCranmer/PySR/blob/master/docs/papers.yml).

 <style>
 .row {
   display: flex;
+  gap: 25px;
 }
 .row:after {
   content: "";